Mario & Luigi: Paper Jam

 Paper Jam was developed by AlphaDream while Intelligent Systems oversaw production.
 The concept of a crossover came to be when AlphaDream conceptualized a third character for the player to control in-game to help shake up the traditional gameplay of the series.
 They considered the combination to work well due to the two series having shared gameplay features as well as opportunities to use the Paper Mario series for new gameplay options.
 The game was announced at E3 2015 and launched ahead of schedule, released internationally in December 2015 and in North America the following month.

-Reception of the game was generally positive, receiving praise for the introduction of Paper Mario elements and combat, mixed opinions for its writing and failure to use the Paper Mario series to its fullest, and criticism for usage of worldbuilding and minigames.
-Paper Jam was the final Mario & Luigi installment, followed by two remakes of previous titles in the series, before AlphaDream filed for bankruptcy in 2019.
+Reception of the game was generally positive, receiving praise for the introduction of Paper Mario elements and combat, mixed opinions for its writing, and criticism for usage of worldbuilding and minigames.
+Critics felt the game failed to use the crossover aspects with the Paper Mario series to their fullest potential.
+Paper Jam was the last Mario & Luigi installment made by AlphaDream, followed by two remakes of previous titles in the series, before the company filed for bankruptcy in 2019.
+Acquire would take over development duties for the sequel Mario & Luigi: Brothership, which was released on November 7, 2024 for the Nintendo Switch; several key staff members of AlphaDream were brought on to work on the game alongside them.